 If you clear the Suppress JIT optimization on module load option, you can debug optimized JIT code, but your ability to debug may be limited because the optimized code does not match the source code.
 As a result, debugger windows such as the Locals and Autos window may not display as much information as they would if you were debugging non-optimized code.

 Another important difference concerns debugging with Just My Code.
 If you are debugging with Just My Code, the debugger considers optimized code to be non-user code, which should not be displayed while you are debugging.
 Consequently, if you are debugging JIT optimized code, you probably want to turn Just My Code off.
-For more information, see Restrict stepping to Just My Code.
+For more information, see How to: Step Into Just My Code.

 Remember that the Suppress JIT optimization on module load option suppresses optimization of code when modules are loaded.
 If you attach to a process that is already running, it may contain code that is already loaded, JIT-compiled, and optimized.
 The Suppress JIT optimization on module load option has no effect on such code, although it will affect modules that are loaded after you attach.
 In addition, the Suppress JIT optimization on module load option does not affect modules, such as WinForms.dll, that are created with NGEN.